HeartSaVioR/spark-state-tools/README.md

 * Create savepoint from existing checkpoint of Structured Streaming query
   * You can pick specific batch (if it exists on metadata) to create savepoint.
   * With feature of writing state, you can achieve rescaling state, simple schema evolution, etc.
-* Show state operator information in checkpoint which you'll need to provide to enjoy above features
+* Show some state information which you'll need to provide to enjoy above features
+  * state operator information from checkpoint
+  * state schema from streaming query
 * Migrate state format from old to new
   * Currently, migrating Streaming Aggregation from ver 1 to 2 is supported.